-Note: Air may be present in the gas lines and could prevent the pilot from lighting on initial start-up.
-The gas lines should be purged of air by a qualified service technician after installation of the gas piping system.
+NOTE: Air may be present in the gas lines and could prevent the pilot from lighting on initial start-up.
+The gas lines should be purged of air by a qualified person after installation of the gas piping system.
+While purging the gas piping system of air, make sure that the fuel is not spilled in the area of the water heater installation, or any source of ignition.
+If the fuel is spilled while purging the piping system of air follow the "WHAT TO DO IF YOU SMELL GAS" instructions on the cover of this manual.